GOP senators confront past comments on Supreme Court vote

 SENATE JUDICIARY COMMITTEE CHAIRMAN LINDSEY GRAHAM

-Graham, who will oversee the vetting of the nomination as chairman, tweeted Saturday that he will support Trump “in any effort to move forward regarding the recent vacancy created by the passing of Justice Ginsburg.”
+Graham, who will oversee the vetting of the nomination as Judiciary chairman, tweeted Saturday that he will support Trump “in any effort to move forward regarding the recent vacancy created by the passing of Justice Ginsburg.”

 Graham’s comment contradicts his statements in 2018 and 2016 that a Supreme Court nominee should not be considered in an election year.